 EL NIDO, PALAWAN

 How to get to El Nido: we flew direct from Coron to El Nido with Air Swift, took around 30 minutes and arrived in the morning around 11am.
+We booked our flights through Skyscanner.
 The flight is very scenic so make sure to get window seats!
 Once arrived at El Nido Airport, our hotel organized a transfer for us.

-Where to stay in El Nido: We stayed at Panorama Resort (unfortunately only for 1 night because they didn’t have availability, but it’s the only hotel I recommend in El Nido), which was absolutely awesome.
+Where to stay in El Nido: We stayed at Panorama Resort, which was absolutely awesome.
 The rooms are shaped like giant coconuts, the decoration is beautiful, and the food was the best we had in the Philippines!
 Its definitely the best place to stay in El Nido, and their restaurant is perfect to watch the sunset.

 What to do in El Nido: pretty much like in Coron, there are a few options of island hopping tours, only here the tour operators and itineraries are absolutely strict, due to the amount of tourists.
 We were told it wasn’t like that last year, but there was a new regulation.
 Also doesn’t matter if you do a private tour, the earliest you can depart is 9am, because they have to get a permit signed at some office.
 It was all really disappointing!
 But anyways, island hopping in El Nido is a must for a proper Philippines travel itinerary.

-We did Tour A and C, and we asked our guides to try and avoid the crowds, and we were lucky as there wasn’t much people in any of our stops.
+We did Tour A and C (my favorite!), and we asked our guides to try and avoid the crowds, and we were lucky as there wasn’t much people in any of our stops.
 For lunch they took us a bit farther away so we could have a whole beach just to ourselves!

 Our last day in El Nido we decided to stay in land and rented a dirt bike.
 Renting a bike in the Philippines can be a bit tricky, so its best to ask your hotel to recommend a reliable company.
 We tried getting a cool bike but the best they have is a 125cc, so we rented it and headed up North to Nacpan Beach.
 It was way prettier than we expected!
 Long white sand beach with some bars, restaurants and sun beds at the beginning and completely empty the further away you get from the parking.
 The water is clear and turquoise, there are thousands of palm trees and we absolutely loved it.